acidburn0zzz/orgs-docs/roles-and-privileges.md

 ## Owner

 The user who creates the Organization is automatically set up as an owner.
-An owner is the highest level of privilege in the Organization and can manage any and all aspects of the Organization.
+An Owner is the highest level of privilege in the Organization and can manage any and all aspects of the Organization.

-An owner is the **only role** that can:
+An Owner is the **only role** that can:

 - Manage billing.
 - Add/remove any **member** to/from the Org.